port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/snyk.md

    }
    ```
 5. Click **Send** to create your Snyk webhook;

+:::note
-6. You can also create the Snyk webhook using the `curl` command below:
+You can also create the Snyk webhook using the `curl` command below:

 ```curl showLineNumbers
 curl -X POST \